How To Be A Healthy Vegan

 Some people choose to live a vegan lifestyle because they believe in not harming animals.
 Others see it as a positive step towards planetary health.
 Many eat a plant-based diet for personal health reasons.

-If an NFL quarterback can meet his high-demand nutritional needs on a plant-based diet, you can too.
+If an NFL quarterback can meet his high-demand nutritional needs on a plant-based diet, it certainly gives us confidence that we can too.

 Not everyone thrives on a vegan diet.
 It’s easy to be an unhealthy or a junk-food vegan, especially with the plethora of processed plant-based foods available today.

 A vegan diet has the potential to exceed all of your nutritional requirements or fall disappointingly short.
 A healthy vegan diet can provide you and the planet with optimal health.
+We define "healthy vegan diet" as a diet that meets or exceeds the average person's nutrient requirements according to the USDA and WHO.
 We're here to help you understand how easy it is to eat a healthy vegan diet.

 With the knowledge to make smart choices, a plant based diet can exceed the nutrient levels you need to for optimal health.